funkhaus/wp-shopify/README.md

 Once you have at least one product set up, and the Shopify ID saved, then you're ready to start building templates.

+### Setting Up External Custom Styling
+If you want custom styling on the Shopify side of the site, you'll need to set up a couple files on your Shopify account.

+Go to your Shopify themes page (`https://YOUR-STORE-NAME.myshopify.com/admin/themes`), click the ellipsis to the left of 'Customize Theme', and click 'Edit HTML/CSS.'
+Copy the contents of `/shopify/theme.liquid` from this repo to the `theme.liquid` file in your Shopify theme, replacing the contents of the original `theme.liquid` file entirely.

+Look for the line `<link rel="stylesheet" href="YOUR_STYLESHEET_URL_HERE">` in the newly-pasted content and replace your stylesheet URL accordingly. **Note that you'll need to deliver your stylesheet over `https` rather than `http` because of Shopify's security settings** - usually this is just a matter of adding the `s` to `http` in the URL.

+You can use your own custom stylesheet or the example stylesheet included in `/css/shopify.css` to set up your own styling.

+**Note that we removed links from the site-header by default.** If you want a link to your shop in your site-header (ie, the logo or name of the shop), use the `/shopify/theme--links-in-header.liquid` file instead of the default `theme.liquid` file.

 ## Product Markup

 When writing the markup for an individual product, be it in a grid or on a detail page, you need to first identify the product using the data-attribute `data-product-id`.